shashidharakc/recurrent-network-raw-lowlevel-api-tensorflow/README.md

 Purpose of this repo is to code RNN, LSTM and GRU, network using low level tensorflow API's, To get better understanding.

-Implementations ar done based on the below equations :
+Implementations are done based on the below equations :

 LSTM: